 - Data transformation and cleansing can cause latency.
 To tackle this, you can optimize data transformation processes by using efficient algorithms, parallel processing techniques, and distributed computing frameworks.

 - Network latency can impact data transfer speeds and affect time-sensitive financial processes.
-To deal with this, evaluate network infrastructure and upgrade network equipment, leveraging content delivery networks (CDNs), or using dedicated network connections for critical data transfers.
+To deal with this, evaluate network infrastructure and upgrade equipment, leverage content delivery networks (CDNs), or use dedicated network connections for critical data transfers.

 A few more solutions to reduce the latency that arises due to the above situations are,